 Treatment of Aggression

-At Greenleaf Behavioral Health Hospital, we provide a safe, structured environment for adults who are struggling with aggressive behaviors and other mental health concerns.
+As one of the leading treatment centers in Valdosta that treats aggression, we provide a safe, structured environment for adults who are struggling with aggressive behaviors and other mental health concerns.
 Treatment for aggression is done on an individual basis because the reason for this type of behavior can be the result of many different factors.
 The overall goal of the treatment process is to help individuals learn how to control their anger in more appropriate ways, become responsible for their actions, and learn to accept the consequences of those actions.

 Currently, there are a number of different treatment options for aggression that include identifying and treating the cause of this inappropriate behavior.
-Through our inpatient program, clients will participate in a number of therapeutic methods, such as group and individual therapy, which will address any underlying mental health conditions that may be causing the aggressive behavior.
+Through our inpatient treatment, clients will participate in a number of therapeutic methods, such as group and individual therapy, which will address any underlying mental health conditions that may be causing the aggressive behavior.
 Additionally, clients will be seen regularly by our psychiatrist for any medication they may need.
-Other methods that may be used in treatment include family therapy, case management, and recreational therapy, all of which can help our clients develop the skills needed to control their behavior and continue to be successful upon leaving our program.
+Other methods that may be used in treatment include family therapy, case management, and recreational therapy, all of which can help our clients develop the skills needed to control their behavior and continue to be successful upon leaving treatment at our hospital.